wtsnz/wtsnz.github.io/_posts/2014-3-23-a-little-iad-experiment.markdown

 *I'm still not 100% happy with the new icon, but hopefully the target market like it.*

-I'm [@vfxguynz](https://twitter.com/vfxguynz) on twitter, follow me because I'll post a write up as to how this experiment goes.
+I'm [@vfxguynz](https://twitter.com/vfxguynz) on twitter, follow me to get notified when I write the followup of this experiment.